 Gibbs briefly returned to the US in 1859 to court and marry Maria Alexander, who had studied at Oberlin College.
 In developing a coal mine in the Queen Charlotte Islands in 1869-70, he built British Columbia’s first railroad.
 A tireless advocate for the black community, he helped to organize the colony’s first militia, an all-black unit known as the African Rifles.
 As an elected delegate to the Yale Convention, he also helped to frame the terms by which British Columbia entered the Canadian confederation.

-Back in Little Rock, Gibbs launched a new bank and supported various philanthropic causes.
+Back in Little Rock, Gibbs launched Capital Citiy Savings Bank, became a partner in the Little Rock Electric Light Company, gained control of several pieces of local real estate, and supported various philanthropic causes.
 He died in Little Rock on July 11, 1915 at the age of 92.